New Update

-A student, shared, "For many of us, attending classes was a small glimmer of hope after long periods of unemployment, depression, and isolation at home."
+A nursing student in the country, shared, "For many of us, attending classes was a small glimmer of hope after long periods of unemployment, depression, and isolation at home."

 The Taliban have also banned women from being treated by male healthcare professionals already.
 United Nations said in 2023 that Afghanistan needs an additional 18,000 midwives to meet the needs of the country.
 Afghanistan already has one of the worst maternal mortality rates in the world, according to the World Health Organization (WHO), with a report released last year noting 620 women were dying per 100,000 live births.